MugdhaRahman/Status-Saver/README.md

 ## Features
-This app has two main fatures
+This app has two main features

 **Status Save**
 - Save any whatsapp photo or video status